tc39/proposal-shadowrealm/explainer.md

 ### <a name='Compartments'></a>Compartments

-This proposal does not define any compartmentalization of host behavior.
+This proposal does not define any virtualization mechanism for host behavior.
 Therefore, it distinguishes itself from the current existing [Compartments](https://github.com/tc39/proposal-compartments) proposal.

 A new [Compartment](https://github.com/tc39/proposal-compartments) provides a new Realm constructor.
-A Realm object from a Compartment is subject to the Compartment's virtualization mechanism.
+A Realm object from a Compartment is subject to the Compartment's host virtualization mechanism.

 ```js
 const compartment = new Compartment(options);